Crimes for Mailing Drugs through USPS

 The letter also tells you how to appeal the determination that the contents of the mail piece are non-mailable by filing a written appeal with the Recorder of the Judicial Officer Department of the U.S. Postal Service at the address provided.

-The appeal can also be filed at the following internet address: https://uspsjoe.justware.com/JusticeWeb.
+The notice might explain that an appeal can also be filed at the following internet address: https://uspsjoe.justware.com/JusticeWeb.
 The appeal is governed by the Rules of Practice in Proceedings Relative to Mailability found in Title 39, Code of Federal Regulations, Part 953.

 If within twenty-one (21) calendar days of the date of the notice, no action is taken by the sender or the recipient (or their agent) to address the determination of non-mailability of the mail piece, it might be deemed abandoned or unclaimed pursuant to Postal Operations Manual, Section 691.584.